Hero Circle

-Hero Circle (히어로 써클) is a Korean anime produced by Studio TNT and the Educational Broadcasting System.
+Hero Circle (히어로 써클) is a Korean animated series produced by Studio TNT and the Educational Broadcasting System.
 The series aired on EBS1 every Monday and Tuesday at 5:45 pm, beginning on June 29, 2020.
 It aired on Tooniverse every Wednesday at 6 pm, starting on July 29, 2020.
 Season 2 was first broadcast on June 29, 2022, airing every Wednesday at 7 pm, and later at 5:30 pm.

 Plot

 The series is set at a high school in a futuristic city called Popo School (named Cityside Academy in the English dub), following the misadventures of a group of five kids with superpowers called the "Hero Circle".
 They include Teo, the mischievous leader of the club who has telekinesis; Vincent, a timid vampire who can transform into a bat; Sena, a cynical and competitive girl who can run at the speed of light; Lucky, a cheerful angel; and Dino, a scientist who transforms into a dinosaur when he is angry.

 Season 1 shows incidents that occur between supporting characters in various clubs at the school, with other students coming to the Hero Circle for help.
-Season 2 further expands the world view, with episodes in which the Hero Circle competes in sports competitions with a rival school named Caesar School, takes a time machine to the dinosaur era, and confronts real villains.
+Season 2 expands the world view, with episodes in which the Hero Circle competes in sports competitions with a rival school named Caesar School, takes a time machine to the dinosaur era, and confronts real villains, though the formula of season 1 is still kept.